NavigateByCloud/Prototypes/README.md

 The prompt and the final games are:

-A prototype in you head but never begin: https://vanillabreeze.itch.io/travelagencysim2
+A prototype in your head but never begin: https://vanillabreeze.itch.io/travelagencysim2

 Animal using tools: https://vanillabreeze.itch.io/tetrisescape